 - Ayla Kempers - Grant Advisor

-- Kimberley Kolijn – Grant Advisor, Project management
+- Kimberley Kolijn – Grant Advisor, Project manager

 - Brenda Olivier – Grant Advisor

-- Eugenie Quartier - Grant Advisor, EU Project management
+- Eugenie Quartier - Grant Advisor, EU Project manager

 - Maartje de Snoo - Grant Advisor